 2. Gingerbread Latte

-In a saucepan, combine the water, sugar, and honey over high heat.
+In a saucepan, combine the water, sugar, and sweetener over high heat.
 Then stir in the ginger, cinnamon, nutmeg, cloves, peppercorns, and allspice.
 Bring it to a boil, then reduce the heat and let it summer for 25 to 30 minutes.
 Then let it cool for 20 minutes before straining it through a sieve or cheesecloth.

 If you don’t feel like making it yourself or want to save time, you could also buy the Monin Gingerbread Syrup, and still be able to offer a warm gingerbread latte to your customers during the holiday season.
 You can also stock up on the pumpkin spice-flavored syrup, and make your own version of the ever-popular pumpkin-spiced latte, or any other fall-inspired drink recipes!